ansys/ansys-templates/doc/source/user_guide/templating.rst

    └── family_N/

-Therefore, you must check if there is already a family for the template you want to add or you need to create one.
+Be sure to check if there is already a family for the template you want to add or you need to create one.